Cat Adoption Checklist: Everything New Cat Parents Need to Know—and Buy

 “Heartworm disease is underreported and underdiagnosed in cats because we don't routinely test for it,” Dr. Wooten says.
 “However, cats are as susceptible to heartworms as dogs are, and they are more sensitive to heartworms because their hearts are so small.”

 Ask your cat’s rescue organization if they have tested your cat for heartworms.
-“Unless the rescue is located in an area that is known to have heavy heartworm [occurrences], such as the deep south or California, they usually do not test for it,” Dr. Wooten says.
-If your cat hasn’t been tested, you can request that they are during your first veterinary visit.
+If your cat hasn’t been tested, you can request that they be tested during your first veterinary visit.
 “The test for heartworms is a simple blood test,” Dr. Wooten says.

 Depending on the results, discuss heartworm prevention or treatment options with your vet.
-They may recommend a heartworm preventive, like Revolution Topical Solution for Cats.
+They may recommend a heartworm preventive, like Revolution Topical Solution.
 “Heartworm products should be licensed for use in cats, and should contain selamectin or ivermectin,” Dr. Wooten says.

 Dental Care